Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 ## User goals

 - As a user I want to have easy navigation and intuitive navigation through the website
-- Simplicity of reading headlines and have a clear view of pictures
+- Simplicity of reading headlines and have a clear view of the pictures
-- Ability to navigate between pages and possibility to return to the home page whiting one click
+- Ability to navigate between pages and has possibility to return to the home page whiting one click
 - Site must be readable under all screen sizes, must include mobile (in my case it would be Samsung s8), and it should work with tablet screen and under high-res desktop screen
 - Website should contain media gallery inside picture snippets with rounded edges and light border, with a possibility to scroll itself